Not Baroque

 In doing research for the paper (mind you this was ~30 years ago), I stumbled across a quote that made an impression on my psyche forever: “Harmony of all the parts in whatsoever subject it appears, fitted together with such proportion and connection that nothing can be added, diminished or altered but for the worse.” — By Leone Battista Alberti, a 15th-century Renaissance man.
 The quote still gives me chills and led to me casually studying different design periods, including Baroque — a style that, ironically, is maximalism personified and the polar opposite of my now minimalist sensibilities.
 And yet, I adored it.

 I think I knew, even then, that I was deeply passionate about art and design.
 Naturally, I went left by majoring in business management (sigh).
 Any ho, I bought the lamp shown earlier this year — Can you guess what the wavey glass is called?
 Ummm, BAROQUE—Moreover, I recently purchased a book entirely dedicated to the Baroque period (shown)….the irony!
 Looks like I’m slowly finding my way back to doing things that feed my soul — Such a good feeling!
-If you’re searching for your true calling, think about your childhood pleasures — You will surely find breadcrumbs from your past that you can trust and follow as an adult to build your ideal present/future!
+If you’re searching for your true calling, think about your childhood pleasures — You’ll likely find breadcrumbs from that period in your life that you can trust and follow as an adult!

 By the way, my current style is reflected in the rendering below, the vibe is European for sure, but it’s NOT Baroque :)